The Horse Fair

 The Horse Fair is an oil-on-canvas painting by French artist Rosa Bonheur, begun in 1852 and first exhibited at the Paris Salon in 1853.
-The artist added some finishing touches in 1855.
+Bonheur added some finishing touches in 1855.
 The large work measures 96.25 × 199.5 in.

 The painting depicts dealers selling horses at the horse market held on the Boulevard de l'Hôpital in Paris.
 The hospital of Salpêtrière can be seen in the left background.

 The prime version of the painting has been in the collection of the Metropolitan Museum of Art in New York since 1887, when it was donated by Cornelius Vanderbilt II.
 It is on view in Gallery 812.
+A smaller version is on display at the National Gallery in London.

 Background

 Bonheur painted 'The Horse Fair' from a series of sketches of Percherons, and other draft horses, which she had made at the Paris horse market on the tree-lined Boulevard de l'Hôpital, near the Pitié-Salpêtrière Hospital, which is visible in the background to the painting.
 She attended the market twice weekly for a year and a half from summer of 1850 to the end of 1851.
 She sought a permission de travestissement from the Paris police to dress as a man, to avoid drawing attention to herself.
 She had earlier studied at a Paris slaughterhouse in 1845, a typical activity for an animal painter that she was the first woman to engage in, and had experienced harassment as a visible woman.